Karate R. Thiagarajan

-Karate R. Thiagarajan is a Tamil politician from the Bharatiya Janata party (BJP).
+Karate R. Thiagarajan is an Indian politician from the Bharatiya Janata party (BJP).
 He was part of the AIADMK and congress before joining the BJP in February 2021.
-He was the 38th Mayor of Chennai from October 2002 to October 2006.
+He was the 38th Mayor of Chennai in Tamil Nadu from October 2002 to October 2006.
+Thiagarajan is also a karate practitioner, and holds a black belt in the martial art.

 Karate association of India

 He was the president of Karate Association of India one of the two bodies running Karate in India and is involved in a dispute with All India Karate- do Federation.
 He was earlier the President of the All India Karate- do Federation but was removed for alleged misappropriation of funds and Sanjay Singh became the President.